 Aren’t you sick of mediocre films written by mediocre men about mediocre characters doing mediocre things?
 I know I am.

 The good news is change is a-coming to these here parts.
-And actress/creators are at the forefront of this change.
+And actor/creators are at the forefront of this change.

 Just look at the last few years of awards shows.
-Some of the best breakout hits are written, created by and starring actresses.
+Some of the best breakout hits are written, created by and starring actors.
 Sometimes they direct, produce and showrun too!

 In fact, I encourage you to start small.